Fatawu Safiu scores first career hat-trick as Trelleborgs stroll past Dalkurd FF | Goal.com

 You can’t stop a beast who is hungry for a better life. hatrick⚽️⚽️⚽️👊🏾(ALHAMDULILIAH) ❤️🙏🏿 pic.twitter.com/EImncyG7tS— Abdul Fatawu Safiu (@fatawu_safiu) July 25, 2020

-Thanks to this result, Trelleborgs climbed to ninth in the Superettan log having garnered 11 points from eight games as Dalkurd remained 13th with seven points from the same number of games.
+Thanks to this result, Trelleborgs climbed to ninth on the Superettan log having garnered 11 points from eight games as Dalkurd remained 13th with seven points from the same number of games.

-The former Asante Kotoko man will be hoping to continue this newly discovered form when they take host Umea FC on Thursday, with Dalkurd welcoming relegation-threatened Orgryte to Nya Studenternas on Wednesday.
+The former Asante Kotoko man will be hoping to continue this newly discovered form when they take on hosts Umea FC on Thursday, with Dalkurd welcoming relegation-threatened Orgryte to Nya Studenternas on Wednesday.